 Eight Members are of Asian or Native Hawaiian/other Pacific Islander heritage.
-Six serve in the House and two in the Senate.
-One of the five House Members is a woman, and two are Delegates, one of whom (from Guam) is also Hispanic.
+Five serve in the House and two in the Senate.
+Two of the six House Members are Delegates, one of whom (from Guam) is also Hispanic.
+One Member is an African American with Filipino heritage.
 All are Democrats.